metaGmetapop/metapop/README.md

 `conda create --name metapop python=3.7`<br/>
 `conda activate metapop`<br/>
-`conda install -c bioconda bcftools samtools prodigal pysam`<br/>
-`conda install -c anaconda numpy`<br/>
-`conda install -c conda-forge r-base`<br/>
+`conda install -y -c conda-forge mamba`<br/>
-`conda install -c r r-data.table r-ggplot2 r-rcolorbrewer`<br/>
-`conda install -c conda-forge r-doparallel r-cowplot r-bit64 r-gggenes r-stringr r-vegan r-compositions r-pheatmap`<br/>
+`mamba install -y bcftools samtools prodigal numpy pysam r-ggrepel r-base r-data.table r-ggplot2 r-rcolorbrewer r-doparallel r-cowplot r-bit64 r-gggenes r-stringr r-vegan r-compositions r-pheatmap -c bioconda -c conda-forge -c r`<br/>

-Metapop itself can be installed 2 ways:<br/>

-`pip install metapop`
+`pip install metapop`<br/>

 MetaPop can also be used on iVirus, as part of Cyverse (<https://de.cyverse.org/apps/agave/MetaPop-1.0.0>)

 Usage
 ---------------

-MetaPop’s function is contained within an R script designed to be run from the command line.
-Usage should always start with Rscript MetaPop.R, with arguments that follow:
+MetaPop’s function is contained within a python script designed to be run from the command line.
+Usage should always start with metapop, with arguments that follow:

-`Rscript MetaPop.R -dir [BAM file directory] -assem [path to reference genome file] -ct [library counts normalization file] [OPTIONS]`
+`metapop --input_samples [BAM file directory] --reference [path to reference genome file] --norm [library counts normalization file] [OPTIONS]`

 Entering this command on the command line will process the mapped reads in the directory specified by -dir, with the file the reads were mapped against specified by -assem, and a file containing sample names and library read counts with -ct.

 Arguments:<br/>

 Mandatory arguments:<br/>
-`-dir` : Directory containing mapped read files in BAM format (files do not need to be sorted and indexed)<br/>
+`--input_samples` : Directory containing mapped read files in BAM format (files do not need to be sorted and indexed)<br/>
-`-assem` : Absolute path to assembled contigs<br/>
+`--reference` : Absolute path to assembled contigs<br/>
-`-ct` : Absolute path to counts normalization file in tsv format (only mandatory if performing macrodiversity calculations)<br/>
+`--norm` : Absolute path to counts normalization file in tsv format (only mandatory if performing macrodiversity calculations)<br/>

 To convert SAM to BAM files, you can use the following command once you activate your conda environment:<br/>
 `samtools view -S -b sample.sam > sample.bam`